The Danish Museums are full of child-friendly winter activities

-Children aged three and above DKK 40, however an adult and a child get in for DKK 70 – with the extra adult at DKK 80.
+Free for children under 18, adults DKK 80, there is a ticket reduction for an adult and a child, they get in for DKK 70 – with the extra adult at DKK 80.
 The ticket gives access to a guided tour where the battle sights are visited and to all other exhibitions.
-From Monday 11th to Friday 15th at 11:00,12:00,13:00 and 14:00.
-Buy a ticket to a day of your selection here.

 At Christiansborg Castle, children can explore the monsters living under the caslte in the Castle Ruins.
 The Christiansborg Monster’s were created by the artist Shane Brox and focuses on the emotions which for instance bullying, anxiety or being love can generate.
 Free for children under the age of 18.

 Also at Christiansborg the Royal Stables or the old kitchen are great to visit with children.
 A winter holiday ticket gives access to all four museums at Christiansborg castle here.

 Art workshops for children take place at many museums; on Zealand find them at SMK in Copenhagen every day from 10:00 to 16:00, here children can make their own artworks from clay, painting, or other graphic expressions.
 Children below the age of 18 have free access to the museum.

 Louisiana Museum of Modern Art in Humlebæk’s three floor high Children’s House has a workshop open to children aged 4 to 16.
 Here they can paint, draw, and make models to explore artists and architects’ work and techniques.
 Every day from Tuesday to Sunday 11:00 to 17:30.
 Children under 18 have free access to the museum.